 Parents Need to Know

-Parents need to know that Oh No Fractions! is a free app designed to help kids visualize how to compare two different fractions.
-The app explains fractions in a straightforward graphical manner without any bells and whistles.
+Parents need to know that Oh No Fractions! is designed to help kids visualize how to add, subtract, multiply, divide, and compare fractions.
+A "stats" feature shows kids' activity and the number of problems they got correct and incorrect.
+The app is a good practice tool and explains fractions in a straightforward graphical manner without any bells or whistles.

 What kids can learn

 Engagement, Approach, Support

 This basic educational app works best for kids who are struggling to understand fractions by showing visual feedback.